|

 Instructor: Marc Davidson, Carol Baker

-We are a group of amateur musicians and vocalists, beginner to experienced, gathering to have fun and make music.
-We play and sing together to develop our personal instrumental skills.
-Song sheets with chords of favorite Folk, Blues, Country and Pop tunes are compiled in a Song-book, and provided digitally.
-The Jam class is built around guitar and ukulele; but diverse instruments (bass, banjo, harmonica) are welcome.
+We are a group of amateur musicians, instrumentalists and vocalists, beginner to experienced, gathering to have fun and make music.
+We play and sing together while developing our personal instrumental skills.
+Basic song sheets with chords of favorite Folk, Blues, Country and Pop tunes are compiled in the Session’s Songbook and are provided digitally.
+The Jammin’ class is built around the guitar and ukulele; but diverse instruments such as acoustic bass, banjo, harmonica, and keyboards are welcome.

 |